In our previous blog we could see how to upgrade RDS MySQL version to latest version with zero downtime using AWS DMS.

 For Edition choose Amazon Aurora PostgreSQL-Compatible Edition.

-And for the Available versions, choose an latest version which is available the time when you working.
-For now we select PostgreSQL 14.5.
+And for the Available versions, choose the latest version which is available at the time when you working.
+For now, we select PostgreSQL 14.5.

 Choose Dev/Test for Templates section.

-Under Settings, fill all the things like the below screenshot.
+Under Settings, fill in all the things like the below screenshot.

-For instance class choose Burstable classes for this demo purpose and for the Multi-AZ deplyment, choose Don’t create an Aurora Replica.
+For instance class choose Burstable classes for this demo purpose and for the Multi-AZ deployment, choose Don’t create an Aurora Replica.

 Choose a VPC which you select for the old version database cluster for VPC.
 Follow the same for the DB Subnet group.